Definition

 -

-sRGB colour space and have a maximum file size of 1.8 MB
+sRGB colour space is recommended.
+Files should have a maximum file size of 1.8 MB.

-- Maximum number of submissions per VCC member is two.
+- Maximum number of submissions to VCC per member is two.

 -